dfuchss/eagle/README.md

 The port module defines all necessary modules to work with EAGLE.
 Furthermore, common classes are defined as well.
 Especially the following interfaces and classes are important:
-* [IAgentSpecification](port/src/main/java/edu/kit/ipd/eagle/port/IAgentSpecification.java): Defines a "normal" agent of a multi-agent system
+* [IAgentSpecification](port/src/main/java/edu/kit/ipd/eagle/port/IAgentSpecification.java): Specifies the dependencies of a "normal" agent of a multi-agent system.
-* [IAgentHypothesisSpecification](port/src/main/java/edu/kit/ipd/eagle/port/hypothesis/IAgentHypothesisSpecification.java): Defines an agent that can deal with hypotheses.
+* [IAgentHypothesisSpecification](port/src/main/java/edu/kit/ipd/eagle/port/hypothesis/IAgentHypothesisSpecification.java): Specifies the dependencies of an agent that can deal with hypotheses.
 Such an agent is able to read and write hypotheses to a data structure.
-Thereby, a hypothesis is defined by a value and a confidence.
+A hypothesis is defined by a value and a confidence.
-* [IHypothesis](port/src/main/java/edu/kit/ipd/eagle/port/hypothesis/IHypothesis.java): Defines a hypothesis that can be created and/or used by agents
+* [IHypothesis](port/src/main/java/edu/kit/ipd/eagle/port/hypothesis/IHypothesis.java): Defines a hypothesis that can be created and/or used by agents.
 * [IInformationId](port/src/main/java/edu/kit/ipd/eagle/port/IInformationId.java): In order to execute the agents of an MAS in the right order, you have to define the provided and required information of an agent.
-See [Example](#Example) for further information.
+See [Example](#example) for further information.

 For the exploration of hypotheses, the following interfaces are important (a picture of what is described is included for illustration):
 ![Layers](.github/img/Layers.png)